 Types of employee training

 Once you have recognised you want an employee to complete some training, you need to decide the type of training which will be most suitable.
-Different employees learn in different ways so it’s important to understand the best ways for your team to retain information and progress their skills.
-Equally, different kinds of training are valuable to develop different skills.
+Different employees learn in different ways which is why training is important as it allows you to understand the best ways for your team to retain information and progress their skills.
+Equally, different kinds of corporate training programs are valuable to develop different skills engaging employees resulting in job satisfaction.

 The main types of employee training include: